 \section{Abstract}

-Alternating current RLC electric circuits form an accessible and highly tunable platform simulating Hermitian as well as non-Hermitian quantum systems.
-We propose here a realization of a time-reversal invariant pseudo-magnetic field, enabling the exploration of non-Hermitian physics under external magnetic field.
-Based on circuit realizations of non-Hermitian Dirac and Weyl systems under magnetic field, we identify the low-energy physics with a generic real energy spectrum from the non-Hermitian relativistic Landau quantization of exceptional points and rings, avoiding the non-Hermitian skin effect and providing a physical example of quasiparticles moving in the complex plane.
-Realistic detection schemes are designed that can be used to probe the flat energy bands, sublattice polarization, edge states protected by a non-Hermitian sublattice symmetry, and a characteristic nodeless probability distribution.
+Alternating current RLC electric circuits form an accessible and highly tunable platform simulating Hermitian as well as non-Hermitian (nH) quantum systems.
+We propose here a circuit realization of nH Dirac and Weyl Hamiltonians subject to time-reversal invariant pseudo-magnetic field, enabling the exploration of novel nH physics.
+We identify the low-energy physics with a generic real energy spectrum from the nH Landau quantization of exceptional points and rings, which can avoid the nH skin effect and provides a physical example of a quasiparticle moving in the complex plane.
+Realistic detection schemes are designed to probe the flat energy bands, sublattice polarization, edge states protected by a nH energy-reflection symmetry, and a characteristic nodeless probability distribution.

 \keywords{}